 In the third week of May I had the great good fortune to travel to 3 marvellous locations in Ireland and Eire.
 With me was my great friend Dr Joseph Nolan, who is an amazing musician.
 We visited three of our larger church installations to play recitals by way of a thank you to these communities for having chosen a Viscount or Regent Classic organ to maintain their worship.

 Organ Stop number one – Belfast

 We flew into Belfast from Birmingham on a sunny Tuesday afternoon well ahead of the first concert the following Wednesday evening at Crescent Church Belfast.
-This was once a Methodist church but some 30 years ago was taken over by a non-denominational Christian group.
+This was once a Presbyterian church but some 30 years ago was taken over by a non-denominational Christian group.
 Our instrument, a Regent 356 tab stop replaced an Allen organ that had long since taken over from the substantial pipe organ, the facade of which you see remains in the church.

-This is a huge space with upper gallery so typical of Methodist architecture for the late 1800’s.
+This is a huge space with upper gallery so typical of architecture for the late 1800’s.
 Crescent Church have recently vastly improved the entrance lobby and the new organ was part of this building refurbishment scheme.
 They are also fortunate to have a very accomplished organist Gareth Lewis who when not playing for the church is a consultant nephrologist in Belfast.

 We were joined on the night by our local Belfast dealer David Martin of Keynote Organs and also by David Jeffers all the way from Bandon in the South who was delivering a brand new home instrument for Gareth the following day.

 As ever Joseph played out of his boots.
 You may care to listen to part of the recital, Boellman’s Suite Gothique below.